shielamms/half-full-stack/nlp/_posts/2021-10-31-diplomacy-lie-detector.md

 **False Negatives (FN)**: the number of actual true messages that we predicted as false, i.e, we were overly mistrusting over a message.

 When playing the game, it usually weighs more to a player (it *hurts* a lot more) if they believed a lie than if they mistrusted a genuine message.
-This means that while False Negatives may mean wasted opportunity to be friends with another player, we value False Positives more in our predictions, thus, our aim is to minimize those False Positives.
+This means that while False Negatives may mean wasted opportunity to be friends with another player, we value False Positives more in our predictions because we don't like believing in lies.
+Thus, our aim is to minimize those False Positives.

 With those definitions out of the way, let's take a look at the classification report on our validation set: